 (OPTIMISM, ADAM SMITH, LIBERALS and UTOPIANS – continued)

 Many believed at that time that wealth was land, precious metals and gems.
 Adam Smith proposed a new and broader view of wealth.
 He saw wealth in the great variety of goods that people traded and consumed.
 Smith viewed gold and silver as not having an absolute value.
 Instead there were commodities whose value rose and fell with supply and demand.
-Smith held that it is not the possession of gold and silver or other items of wealth that creates a nation's economic power; it is its production of that which people want and can use.
+Smith held that it is not the possession of gold and silver or other items of wealth that creates a nation's economic power; it is the production of what people want and can use.

-In The Wealth of Nations, Smith described wealth produced in a self-regulating market.
+In The Wealth of Nations, Smith described a self-regulating market.
 It was self-regulating because people produced according to what people would buy and people consumed according to what they wanted and could afford.
 Freedom to trade was part of the self-regulating market – a freedom believed in by some Frenchmen in the 1700s using the phrase laissez faire.

 Competition was a part of the self-regulating market.
 If a grocer charged too much, people could go farther down the street and buy from someone trying to attract more customers by selling at a lower price.
 Smith was opposed to business people joining together to stifle competition and maintain higher prices.
 He favored government intervention to prevent this, to prevent various dishonest practices and to promote matters that benefited society.
 Smith saw competition in the market place as better discipline than poverty.
 Competition he saw as creating incentives for efficiency.